ejs-sol/pdf365/documentation/MdToPdfConversionApi.md

 ## Overview
 This API allows converting Markdown-formatted input into a PDF document, either as a standalone document or by appending content to an existing PDF.

+For more up-to-date documentation and usage examples, please refer to the OpenAPI and our [Postman collection](/postman).

 ## Endpoints

 ### Convert Markdown to a New PDF